Skip to content

 Tutorial: REST Web Services

-In this section you shall learn how to test a RESTful web services API using Rapise.
-We shall be using a demo application called Library Information System that has a dummy RESTful web service API available for learning purposes.
-You can access this sample application at http://www.libraryinformationsystem.org, and its RESTful web service API can be found at: www.libraryinformationsystem.org/Services/RestService.aspx.
+In this section, you will learn how to test a RESTful web service API using Rapise.
+We will use a demo application called Library Information System, which has a dummy RESTful web service API available for learning purposes.
+You can access this sample application at http://www.libraryinformationsystem.org, and its RESTful web service API is located at: www.libraryinformationsystem.org/Services/RestService.aspx.

 What is REST and what is a RESTful web service?